gohugoio/hugo/content/getting-started/installing.md

 snap install hugo
 ```

+{{% note %}}
+Snap Hugo users may get a `Resource temporarily unavailable` runtime error.
+This is because non-root users may only write inside two specific directories for most snaps.
+You can find a workaround using the `home` plug at [snapcraft.io](https://snapcraft.io/docs/reference/interfaces).
+More information is also available [in this related GitHub issue](https://github.com/spf13/hugo/issues/3143).
+{{% /note %}}

 ### Arch-based distributions

 Install Hugo from the [Arch user repository](https://aur.archlinux.org/) on Arch Linux or derivatives like Manjaro.

-{{% note %}}
 Be aware that Hugo is built from source.
-This means that additional tools like Git and Go (the programming language Hugo is written in) will be installed as well.
+This means that additional tools like [Git](https://git-scm.com) and [Go](https://golang.org/doc/install) will be installed as well.
-{{% /note %}}

 ```bash
 sudo pacman -S yaourt